 The District is a member of the California Statewide Delinquent Tax Finance Authority ("CSDTFA").
 CSDTFA is a joint exercise of powers agency formed for the purpose of purchasing delinquent ad valorem property taxes of its members in accordance with Section 6516.6 of the Government Code of the State of California.
 Historically, CSDTFA has from time to time purchased delinquent ad valorem property tax receivables related to the District's share of the 1% general ad valorem property tax levy (not the additional ad valorem property tax levy for debt service on the District's general obligation bonds) from the District.
 However, the District cannot predict whether CSDTFA will continue to make such purchases in the future.
 CSDTFA purchased the District's delinquent ad valorem tax receivables related to the 1% general ad valorem property tax levy attributable to fiscal year 2019-20 from the District at a purchase price equal to 110% of such receivables.
+CSDTFA has agreed to purchase the District's delinquent ad valorem tax receivables related to the 1% general ad valorem property tax levy attributable to fiscal years 2020-21 and 2021-22 from the District at a purchase price equal to 110% of such receivables.
 Any penalty charges collected with respect to such delinquencies will be retained by CSDTFA.
-As indicated above, as a result of the recent outbreak of COVID-19, property owners within the County affected by COVID-19 may submit a request to have late penalties cancelled if they were unable to pay their property taxes by the April 10, 2020 deadline as a result of hardships caused by COVID-19.
+As indicated above, as a result of the recent outbreak of COVID-19, property owners within the County affected by COVID-19 may submit a request to have late penalties cancelled if they were unable to pay their property taxes as a result of hardships caused by COVID-19.